Jury finds Mexican telenovela star Pablo Lyle guilty of manslaughter

 The pre-sentencing trial has been set for October 26th.

+Miami-Dade State Attorney Katherine Fernandez Rundle said in a statement, "Two lives were destroyed by simple roadway anger, a situation we see far too often on our streets and on streets across the country."

-In March 2019, Lyle was a passenger in a car driven by his brother-in-law when he cut off Hernandez at the intersection of NW 27th Avenue and 14th Street.
+In March 2019, Lyle, 35, was a passenger in a car driven by his brother-in-law when he cut off Juan Ricardo Hernandez, 63, at the intersection of NW 27th Avenue and 14th Street.

-At a stoplight, Jesus Hernandez, 63, ran up to the SUV Lyle was in and banged on the window.
+At a stoplight, Hernandez ran up to the SUV Lyle was in and banged on the window.

 Lyle was captured on surveillance video getting out of the passenger side of the vehicle.
 His brother-in-law also got out of the car, but it was not in park and it started rolling into the intersection.